Quest for CMB spectral distortions to probe the scalar-induced gravitational wave background interpretation of pulsar timing array data: Supplemental material

-The analytic approximation captures quite well the dependence of $\mu$ and $y$ on the LN parameters, except when the LN pivot scale is moved closer to the edges of the window function.
+The analytic approximation captures the dependence of $\mu$ and $y$ on the LN parameters quite well, except when the LN pivot scale is moved closer to the edges of the window function.
 We show this in Fig.~\ref{fig:mu-class-vs-simple}, where, for simplicity, we compare the analytic result (setting $A_\mu = 2.27$ following~\cite{Byrnes:2018txb}) to the one computed with the PCA method implemented in \texttt{CLASS} assuming the window function of COBE FIRAS.

-In this paper, we place constraints on the PPS through a Bayesian likelihood analysis.
+{\bf CMB SD likelihoods and MCMC methodology.} In this paper, we place constraints on the PPS through a Bayesian likelihood analysis.
 In order to use FIRAS constraints~\cite{Fixsen:1996nj} and to forecast the capability of a future PIXIE-like spectrometer~\cite{Kogut:2011xw}, we use the mock SD likelihood presented in~\cite{Lucca:2019rxf} and implemented in \texttt{MontePython v3.5.0}, which reads as follows